NerfedChou/Archy/README.md

 # Archy

 Archy is a local AI assistant designed for Arch Linux.
+It features a hybrid architecture:
+- **Python Brain**: Handles Gemini API integration, conversation logic, and AI decision-making
+- **Rust Hands**: Fast subprocess execution, tmux management, and system-level operations

-It runs locally using tmux + foot for a single, reusable terminal that Archy can read, summarize, and continue using across commands.
-Provider: Google Gemini.
+Archy uses tmux + foot for a single, reusable terminal that it can read, summarize, and continue using across commands.

 ## Table of Contents
 1. Installation